PaulB-H/Portfolio-V2-Final-Responsive-/notesNcommits.md

 commit 16
     "moved bio image under bio header, forced off padding from card body style, noticed portfolio header centers with page when page is wide enough, but left when its not, want to apply this to other pages, will try text-center and text-lg-left"

+commit 17
+    "text-center text-lg-left for the h1 elements gave me desired effect, applying to all pages"

+commit 18
+    "Resolved - Issue 2 - this runs the setproperty thing every time the window is resized .resize(.setProperty('--vh', `${vh}px`);, also applied smaller margin to bottom of portfolio horizontal"

 ----------------------------------------------------